 |Cmax (ng/mL)||65 (26)||348 (18)|

-The volume of distribution (Vss) of oseltamivir carboxylate, following intravenous administration in 24 subjects, ranged between 23 and 26 liters.
+The volume of distribution (Vss) of oseltamivir carboxylate, following intravenous administration in 24 subjects (TAMIFLU is not available as an IV formulation), ranged between 23 and 26 liters.

 The binding of oseltamivir carboxylate to human plasma protein is low (3%).
 The binding of oseltamivir to human plasma protein is 42%, which is insufficient to cause significant displacement-based drug interactions.

 Absorbed oseltamivir is primarily ( > 90%) eliminated by conversion to the active metabolite, oseltamivir carboxylate.
 Plasma concentrations of oseltamivir declined with a half-life of 1 to 3 hours in most subjects after oral administration.
 Oseltamivir carboxylate is not further metabolized and is eliminated unchanged in urine.
 Plasma concentrations of oseltamivir carboxylate declined with a half-life of 6 to 10 hours in most subjects after oral administration.